What Is The 2-Year-Old Sleep Regression and Can I Stop It?

 Routine, Routine, Routine:

-Sometimes as our baby ages we slip a bit with our bedtime routines – we think they have sleep under control, but no matter how old your baby or how much sleep progress they’ve made the sleep routine remains the cornerstone of their sleep training.
-That said, maintaining your typical bedtime routines can mitigate sleep regressions by calming your baby and cueing them it’s time to sleep.
+Sometimes as you enter toddlerhood you may slip a bit with our bedtime routines – we think they have sleep under control.
+But no matter how old your baby or how much sleep progress they’ve made, a consistent sleep routine remains the cornerstone of healthy sleep.
+Maintaining your typical bedtime routines can mitigate the 24-month sleep regression by calming your baby and cueing that it’s time to sleep.

 Wait a Moment:

-Babies have a natural ability to self-soothe – an ability sleep coaching strengthens.
-To help your baby sleep better, avoid checking on every sound or noise they make, especially if they’re in the midst of a sleep regression.
-Instead, wait a moment to see if your baby gets themselves back to sleep.
+Babies have a natural ability to self-soothe and fall asleep without parental support – an ability sleep coaching strengthens.
+To help your baby sleep better, avoid checking on them after every sound or noise, especially during the 2 year sleep regression where they’re likely to fully wake or start protesting as the sight of you.
+Instead, wait a moment to see if they fall back to sleep on their own.

 Low Lights and Low Voice:

 If you do check on your baby, remember to speak softly and keep the lights off or low.
-Otherwise, you risk waking them up even more.
+Otherwise, you risk fully waking them or stimulating them.

 Keep a Distance: